sanskar-choukse/Student-Task-Attendance-Management-System/README.md

 A Flask-based web application designed to manage student tasks and attendance using role-based access control.
 The system allows administrators to manage students, tasks, and attendance, while students can track their assigned tasks and attendance records.
+***A web-based system where students can view tasks and attendance, and admins manage students, tasks, and attendance.***

 ## Features

 ### Admin Features